TestMyQt/material/course/part-0/userguide.md

 11/06/2018 *NB!
 After downloading and installing Qt 5.11, please DO NOT update it during the duration of this BETA course as doing so will overwrite our plugin install and will require a reinstall*

-11/06/2018 *NB!
-Currently our plugin will overwrite student (your) files on update, so keep that in mind when updating the exercises*

 ## Setting up the working environment

 ### Prerequisites for running the TMC Qt Creator plugin are: